2001 Toyota Tacoma S-Runner V6 Press Photo

 / 10

-Toyota's limited-production desert package of the second generation — a dealer-optioned Double Cab 4WD Tacoma positioned above the TRD Off-Road as an early response to the Ford Raptor, produced only for the 2012–2014 facelift years.
-The T|X Baja Series added long-travel front suspension, Bilstein shocks tuned for desert use, a TRD cat-back exhaust, heavy-duty skid plates, BF Goodrich all-terrains on unique 16-inch TRD wheels, and a hood scoop, on top of the 4.0L 1GR-FE V6 with a 6-speed manual or 5-speed automatic; the TRD supercharger was available separately and stacked to give roughly 304 hp.
-With an estimated three thousand units produced across three years, the Baja Series is the rarest factory-supported second-gen Tacoma and the immediate conceptual predecessor to the 2017 TRD Pro.
+Toyota's limited-production desert package of the second generation — a dealer-optioned Double Cab 4WD Tacoma positioned above the TRD Off-Road as an early response to the Ford Raptor, produced only for the 2012–2013 facelift years (mainland US).
+The T|X Baja Series added long-travel front suspension, Bilstein shocks tuned for desert use, a TRD cat-back exhaust, heavy-duty skid plates, BF Goodrich all-terrains on unique 16-inch TRD wheels, and a hood scoop, on top of the 4.0L 1GR-FE V6 with a 6-speed manual or 5-speed automatic.
+The TRD Eaton-Roots supercharger could be stacked to take output to 304 hp / 334 lb-ft.
+Toyota built only 750 units for 2012 and roughly the same for 2013, making the Baja Series the rarest factory-supported second-gen Tacoma and the immediate conceptual predecessor to the 2017 TRD Pro.

 4WD6MT5ATDouble Cab